pvico/grbl32/README.md

 4. The GNU Embedded Toolchain for Arm

     #### Mac
-    Note: homebrew must be installed
+    Note: homebrew must be installed.

     ```
     brew install gcc-arm-none-eabi